 The crayfishing season begins each year at the end of July and ends at the end of October.
 The preconditions for crayfishing arrangements are laid out in the Fishing Act and Decree.

 Metsähallitus uses methods such as exploratory fishing and exploratory crayfishing to determine the state of the fishing waters it controls.
 The most essential methods of exploratory fishing are net fishing and electrofishing.
 Sometimes lure fishing tackle is also used for these purposes.
 The state of crayfish stocks, especially noble crayfish (Astacus astacus) stocks, is surveyed with exploratory fishing conducted using crayfish traps.

 The purpose of exploratory fishing is to discover how widely a species has spread, what the relationships between different species are, what the current state of fish stocks is and how they are developing.
-These days important information on the state of fish species and fish stocks is also received in the form of catch feedback, which fishers can submit via the free Tuikki.fi fishing log.
+These days important information on the state of fish species and fish stocks is also received in the form of catch feedback, which fishers can submit via the free Tuikki.fi fishing log (in Finnish).

 The success of stocking activities and the development of the stocks are monitored via exploratory crayfishing.
 The catch feedback collected from these fishing tests and also from crayfishers themselves allows Metsähallitus to scale crayfishing to a sustainable level at each crayfishing destination.